narath/narath.github.io/_posts/2020-04-19-deploying-rails-6-using-capistrano-to-a-digital-ocean-rails-droplet.markdown

 RAILS_ENV=production bundle exec rails db:setup
 ```

 This should setup the db.

+## Do a complete deployment

 Now rerun your deployment and it should work.

 ```sh
 cap production deploy --trace